pkseeg/personal-website/content/publication/depth/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: EMNLP 2023
+publication: The 2023 Conference on Empirical Methods in Natural Language Processing
-publication_short: EMNLP
+publication_short: EMNLP 2023

 abstract: A statistical tool for measuring and comparing distributions of transformer-based text embeddings.